Contracts are the lifeblood that course through the veins of any business, breathing vitality into every relationship and transaction.

 #6 Use CLMs and other relevant tools for automation and analytics

 Using CLMs can help legal teams automate a lot of mundane contract monitoring tasks and also help with analytics.
-It also becomes easier to track performance KPIs and manage contracts better.
+It also becomes easier to track contract performance KPIs and manage contracts better.
 With all contracts centralised and standardised, the likelihood of errors reduces significantly.

 Download the Free Template